What is the role of Research Finance?

 It is important to note that financial information needed by sponsors will be supplied by us, Research Finance (RF).
-We will also provide milestone driven project information to the Grants Management Office when a milestone is completed.
+We will also provide milestone driven project information to the Research Grants & Contracts (RGC) when a milestone is completed.

 RF will also provide financial statements, budgets and audits:

 Sponsor quarterly, bi-annual, annual financial statements and final reports: These reports are provided to the granting body as part of the contractual obligation once all your costs have been provided and accounted for.
 These provide the Sponsor with a status report on the research and spending.